dnanexus/dx-toolkit/src/ua/Readme.md

 * [zlib](http://zlib.net/) for compression;

-* libmagic, a library to recognize the MIME type of the input file(s).
+* libmagic, a library to recognize the MIME type of the input file(s) (Mac port "file")

 * the dxjson and dxcpp libraries for communicating with the platform API.